 - 1-2 cloves of garlic, finely minced

 - A pinch of red pepper flakes (optional)

 Put the mussels into a large pot with a splash of white wine over moderately high heat.
 Cover and let the mussels steam for a few minutes, just until they have all opened, then quickly scoop them out of the pot and set aside to cool.
 Shell the mussels and place the meat in a mixing bowl

 Add a good pour of oil and a drizzle of vinegar (or lemon juice) and mix.
 Then add the rest of the dressing ingredients and mix again.
 Let the mussels marinate for an hour or more, mixing from time to time, before serving.
 Top with a bit of extra parsley for color if you like.

 Mussels these days are more often than not farmed and can be used as is, just lightly rinsed.
 If you are working with wild mussels—much tastier than the farmed kind, but a bit more trouble—you will need to trim off their ‘beards’ with a pairing knife and thoroughly rinse them of any exterior grit.
 (The ‘beard’ is the collection of little filaments called the ‘byssus’ that emerge from the between the shells they mussels use to attach themselves to the rocks they live on.
 It is edible but does not make for pleasant eating.)

 I’ve intentionally left the measurements for the oil and vinegar out of the recipe; just follow the usual method for dressing salads Italian-style, with lots of oil to coat the mussels generously, and just enough vinegar to add a little zip.
 There’s nothing much more to note about this simplest of dishes.
 You do need fresh mussels, though.
-The simplicity means that canned or jarred mussels won’t cut it.
+The simplicity means that canned or jarred mussels won’t cut it for mussels salad.
 The dish can and should be made ahead, but beware letting it stand longer than say overnight, or their flavor will get too strong.